StevenBlack/hosts/readme.md

 #Amalgamated hosts file

+* Last updated: **February 26 2016**.
+* Contains: **27,149 unique entries**.

 This repository consolidates several reputable `hosts` files, and merges them into a single amalgamated hosts file with duplicates removed.
 You can [download the resultant amalgamated hosts file](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts) or clone this repo and generate your own using the Python script provided.

-**Details about this amalgamated hosts file:**

-* Last updated: **February 26 2016**.
-* Contains: **27,149 unique entries**.

 ## Goals of this amalgamated hosts file